Career and employability advice

 If you have any other question or enquiries or if you have a disability and require assistance to access any of our services please email Careers

-Visit our careers portal events and activities page to find a listing of the careers events taking place over the next few weeks.
-Some of these will be delivered by the University Careers and Employability team, others by employers, external and partner organisations.
-Also follow our blog to access the latest news on Careers and Employability service activities, events and opportunities.
+Current students can visit our careers portal events and activities page to find a listing of the careers events taking place over the next few weeks.
+Some of these will be delivered by the Careers and Employability team (book your place through the mycareer events page), others are delivered by employers, external and partner organisations.

 Would you like to be mentored by an experienced professional working within a career sector that you would like to know more about?